throwrocks/throwrocks.github.io/fm-invoices/04-android-studio.markdown

 #### Learn with Udacity

 You can sign up for the free course [How to Install Android Studio](https://www.udacity.com/course/how-to-install-android-studio--ud808) by Udacity.
 By signing up, you will get access to the video tutorials and the course material.
-And you will also get access to the free catalog of classes for Android and other technologies.
-You can how the classroom looks below:
+You can see how the classroom looks below:

 ![The classroom](http://throw.rocks/fm-invoices/04_install_android_studio/install-android-studio_01_udacity.png)

-If you don't want to sign up with Udacity, you can still watch the video of the course on Youtube.
+If you don't want to sign up with Udacity, you can still watch the course video on Youtube.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/u5wxDdtSu9Q" frameborder="0" allowfullscreen></iframe>